m-lab/website/_pages/04-data.md

 # Overview

-Data collected by M-Lab hosted tests that use our ETL pipeline are published in two forms:
+Measurement data from experiments hosted on M-Lab, and processed via the ETL pipeline, are published in two forms:

 * Google Cloud Storage
   * M-Lab publishes raw output from its measurement tools on Google Cloud Storage as file archives.